-Hair transplant is the surgical transfer of hairs from the dense hair area to the recipient site.
+Hair transplant is the surgical transfer of grafts from the dense area to the recipient site.
 Its recovery is a natural process and it takes 9 to 12 months to show complete results and it keeps improving for over another year.
 Normally, three weeks after the procedure, the patient might notice shedding of transplanted hair and it is nothing to worry about.
 It is called shock loss.
-It happens because of a temporary dormant phase that occurs after hair implant surgery.
+It happens because of a temporary dormant phase that occurs after implant surgery.
 Over the next several weeks, the patient can expect to see new sprouts of hairs.
-The time of regrowth of hair is different for every person.
+The time of regrowth is different for every person.

 - Does DHT affect transplanted hair?

 Dihydrotestosterone is an androgen and is a byproduct of testosterone.
 Some people are more prone to the effects of DHT based on fluctuation in their androgen receptor gene.
 Dihydrotestosterone binds with the receptor gene and also makes it take longer for a follicle to grow new hair that leads to hair fall and baldness.
 It can be treated by surgical hair restoration treatment.
 Typically, transplanted hairs are taken from the back of the head where the scalps are not prone to genetic balding so that they will not be impacted by DHT hormone.

 Hair transplant is individual placement of hairs from the donor site to the balding area.
 For transplantation, tiny incisions are created wherein the individual grafts are placed.
 Regardless of the method of surgery, the procedure can be quite traumatic on the scalp and the surrounding hairs, and as a result, the hair grafts and the existing hairs can temporarily shed.
 This occurrence is referred to as shock loss.

 - How long does shock loss last?